One Day. One Voice. One Purpose.

 What about here in United States?

-Each of these numbers represents a face, a child, a teenager, a future of hope or hopelessness.
+Each of these numbers represents a face, a child, a teenager, a future of hope or one of hopelessness.

-- Adoption: Adoptive parents fulfill the most important need in a child's life: giving them a forever family.
+Adoption: Adoptive parents fulfill the most important need in a child's life: giving them a forever family.
 Whether you're adopting domestically or internationally the journey is costly, stressful, time consuming and sometimes painful.
 Orphan children come with hurts, fears and baggage.
 But love conquers pain, and the rewards are absolutely from God.
-What is closer to our Heavenly Father's heart than taking one who is on the outside and bringing them in!
+What is closer to our Heavenly Father's heart than taking one who is on the outside, and bringing them in!
+Check out Joy’s Adoption Grant.

 Georgia Foster & Adoption Support